×

 Proven

 We have spent years designing national and international photo tours with successful results, helping photographers with everything from the simple task of getting off Auto to the ambitious goal of capturing complex images.
-Dan’s online courses have also helped more than 400 photographers over the last few years.

 Unforgettable

-Beyond the photography, our photography tours help build strong bonds that last forever.
+Beyond the photography, our photography workshops help build strong bonds that last forever.
 After our trip, you’ll feel like you have been with a group of friends rather than on a standard tour.
 We are thankful to have plenty of repeat clients who keep traveling and learning with us.

-Frequent questions about our Patagonia Photo tour
+Frequent asked questions about our Patagonia photo tour

 Whether you are experienced or just starting out in photography, you are welcome to join us, and I am convinced that you will progress very fast.
 Together, we will get you back home with a greater and deeper knowledge of many photography topics.